Collection Name Sort descending Description (format)

 People of the Sturgeon: Wisconsin's Love Affair with an Ancient Fish

-Collection compiled by the UW-Madison Wisconsin Water Library.
+The collection was compiled by the University of Wisconsin-Madison Wisconsin Water Library.
 Audio courtesy of the Oshkosh Public Museum.
-Recordings were collected as part of the research for People of the Sturgeon: Wisconsin's Love Affair with an Ancient Fish published by Wisconsin Historical Society Press, Madison, WI.
+Recordings were collected as part of the research for People of the Sturgeon: Wisconsin's Love Affair with an Ancient Fish published by Wisconsin Historical Society Press, Madison, Wisconsin.

 Port of Los Angeles Centennial Oral History Project